 The Shah Jahan Mosque, built in 1889 by Dr Gottlieb Wilhelm Leitner, was the first mosque to be built in the UK and Northern Europe.
 The mosque is situated on Oriental Road in Woking, about three quarters of a mile from the railway station and town centre.

-Today the mosque has the honour of being listed as a historical Grade 2 building and is also a registered charity.
-Since 1995, the local community has renovated the mosque and restored its original elegance.
+Today the mosque has the honour of being the only grade 1 listed mosque in the UK and is also a registered charity.
+In 2017 the local community have renovated the mosque and restored its original elegance.

 In addition to the five daily prayers, the Shah Jahan Mosque is a focal point and continues to play a pivotal part in the life of the local Muslim community.
 Another important function of the mosque is to support and promote religious education and it provides regular classes for children and adults for this purpose.

 Individuals and groups especially primary and junior schools are able to organise guided tours of the Shah Jahan Mosque, which provide an ideal opportunity for school children and adults to gain a better understanding of both Islam and the mosque.

 The mosque and its members have always been keen in supporting victims of natural disasters around the world through raising funds and collecting donations.

 The original mosque can hold up to 60 worshippers and continues to be utilised for daily prayers.
 However since the weekly congregations far exceed this capacity the mosque was fortunate to be able to redeem the lease on a number of buildings which it had leased to James Walker in 1994.